 break:

-Here’s an example of using break in a for loop to stop the loop when a specific condition is met:
+Here’s an example of using break to put an end to a for loop when a specific condition is met:

 public class For_Loop { public static void main(String[] args) { for (int i = 1; i <= 10; i++) { if (i == 5) { break; // Terminate the loop when i is 5 } System.out.println(i); } } }